Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Recently, eCommerce has experienced rapid growth in the Kyrgyz Republic.
 In recent years, significant advances have occurred locally in mobile payment systems and app-based commercial platforms.
 There are more online shops now than several years ago, and the variety of commercial services available via the internet has expanded significantly.

 Despite recent technological developments, however, the majority of Kyrgyzstanis continue to prefer traditional forms of purchasing goods and ordering services.
-A key challenge to development of robust eCommerce in the Kyrgyz Republic is the perception that goods purchased online may be of lesser quality, and that services can be better negotiated in person.
+A key challenge to the development of robust eCommerce in the Kyrgyz Republic is the perception that goods purchased online may be of lesser quality, and that services can be better negotiated in person.
 Consumers may also be concerned about poor customer service and no clear recourse in the event of a negative eCommerce experience.
-According to the State committee of informational technologies and communication only 5% of population are involved in e-commerce.
-Fifteen percent of the population has internet banking and 40% of population has a bank account.
+According to the State Committee of Informational Technologies and Communication, only 5 percent of the population is involved in eCommerce.
+Fifteen percent of the population has internet banking and 40 percent has a bank account.

-The Kyrgyz Republic ranks 97th out of 152 countries in UNCTAD’s B2C E-Commerce Index.
-The index assesses the willingness of countries to develop e-commerce based on four indicators: Internet penetration, the presence of bank accounts among the population, the share of secure servers per 1 million of the population, and the level of development of postal services according to the rating of the Universal Postal Union.
+In 2020 the Kyrgyz Republic ranked 97th out of 152 countries in UNCTAD’s B2C ECommerce Index.
+The index assesses the willingness of countries to develop eCommerce based on four indicators: Internet penetration, the presence of bank accounts among the population, the share of secure servers per 1 million of the population, and the level of development of postal services according to the rating of the Universal Postal Union.
 In this rating, the country lags behind almost all CIS countries - Belarus (37th place), Russia (42nd place), Kazakhstan (52nd place), Armenia (66th place), Azerbaijan (68th place).

-The country is developing a strategy for e-commerce development for 2021-2025 and Ministry of Economy and Finance is discussing the legal framework and tax regulation necessary for it on different platforms.
-E-commerce development is heavily supported by different international organizations.
-An e-commerce law is being drafted but has not yet passed.
+The country is developing a strategy for eCommerce development and the Ministry of Economy is discussing the legal framework and tax regulation necessary for it on different platforms. eCommerce development is heavily supported by different international organizations.
+A national eCommerce law was passed in 2021 and came into effect June 2022.

 There is ample opportunity for improvement and development of eCommerce in the Kyrgyz Republic.
-High speed, affordable internet access and usage –- particularly in mobile broadband — are expanding throughout the Kyrgyz Republic, albeit primarily in urban areas.
-Rural areas, where 60% of the total populace reside, have limited internet access and low levels of internet use.
+High speed, affordable internet access and usage — particularly in mobile broadband — are expanding throughout the Kyrgyz Republic.
 The Kyrgyz Republic does have a steadily developing IT sector, and the undeveloped eCommerce sector may present investment opportunities for tech entrepreneurs.

 Popular eCommerce Sites

-The social media market in the Kyrgyz Republic is rapidly growing, with an estimated 80% of internet users actively engaged on social media platforms.
-The total number of social media users reached 2.5 million people in 2020, approximately 40% of the population.
+The social media market in the Kyrgyz Republic is rapidly growing, with an estimated 80 percent of internet users actively engaged on social media platforms.
+The total number of social media users reached 2.5 million people in 2020, approximately 40 percent of the population.
 In 2021 the total number of Facebook users reached 760 thousand and Instagram users amounted for 2.5 million.